liam-wiltshire/talks/postgres/content.md

 ALTER ROLE
 ```

-## Now you can access postgres with that user
+## Now you can access postgres as that user

 ```bash
 [root@w ~]# psql lwdatabase lwuser